-HIQA monitors and inspects how children in non-statutory foster care placements are supported by Tusla when statutory foster care services (services provided by Tusla) are inspected, this includes reviewing standards in relation to the child's social worker, assessing children's needs and care planning.
-In addition, specific standards in relation to children's positive sense of identity, family and friends, valuing diversity and children's rights are also part of that inspection process.
+HIQA monitors and inspects how foster carers are recruited, assessed, supported and supervised by non-statutory foster care agencies during inspections of these services.
+Children in non-statutory foster care placements are supported by Tusla.
+During inspections of statutory foster care services (services provided by Tusla), the supports provided to these children are checked - this includes reviewing standards in relation to the child's social worker, assessing children's needs, care planning, safeguarding children's rights, contact with family and the safety of the care provided to children.